KollihTheGuruh/binary_trees/README.md

 If a value of the array is already present in the tree, this value must be ignored Your files 111-bst_insert.c and 0-binary_tree_node.c will be compiled during the correction

+27. BST - Search
+#advanced
+Write a function that searches for a value in a Binary Search Tree

+Prototype: bst_t *bst_search(const bst_t *tree, int value);
+Where tree is a pointer to the root node of the BST to search And value is the value to search in the tree
+Your function must return a pointer to the node containing a value equals to value If tree is NULL or if nothing is found, your function must return NULL